Oghma-Infinium/Vagabond/Documentation/FAQ.md

 # FAQ

-## Q: My game keeps freezing or crashing.
+## Q: My game keeps crashing or freezing.
 What can I do?

 > A: There are several reasons that could gause the list to crash or freeze.
 > - If the crash/freeze is one-off and doesn't repeat then I wouldn't worry about it.
 List this size may have occasional hickup every few hours of gameplay, but if it happens more often than that then there might be an actual issue.